Skip to main content

 Your Task

 Draw 6 arms of equal length, each rotated 60° from the last.
-After each arm, return to the centre.
+After each arm, return to the centre by moving backwards (negative distance).

 Swift